MartinYounghoonKim/MartinYounghoonKim/README.md

 ### Hi there 👋

+My name is Martin Younghoon Kim.
+I'm working as a sotfware engineer in South Korea.
+I love coding with Typescript, React on Front-end side and Springboot, JPA on the server side.

 <!--
 **MartinYounghoonKim/MartinYounghoonKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.